RawanGamil/Employee-Task-Traccking-Calendar/README.md

 - Node.js (for the server-side API)
 - Express.js (for building the API server)
 - MySQL (for database management)

+ ## Configuration

+Create a .env file in the root of the project, and replace placeholders with your actual database credentials.
+Note: Do not commit the .env file to version control.

 ## How can to use this code?